PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-12 05:19:07
+Last updated: 2024-04-12 05:20:14
-Random Quote: If we miss Hawaii because of this, guess who's not doing "The Disappearing Salami" anytime soon? - Quinn Garvey
+Random Quote: Why stop at one world, when we can show you all of them? - Yondu Udonta